Helms Amendment to the Foreign Assistance Act: Background and passage

 After the Supreme Court's landmark 1973 decision Roe v.
 Wade, anti-abortion activists began mobilizing at the federal level.
 One of the goals of the anti-abortion movement in the wake of Roe was to cut off all federal funding support for abortion care in order to reduce the availability of legal abortions.
 In the year after the decision, socially conservative, evangelical Protestants who were anti-abortion mobilized to an unprecedented extent, and pro-life lawmakers introduced a number of measures designed to cut off access to abortions in the United States and elsewhere.

 Senator Jesse Helms, a prominent opponent of abortion, introduced his amendment to the Foreign Assistance Act during his first term in Congress.
 It prohibited the use of any U.S. foreign assistance funds for "abortion as a method of family planning".
 It eventually passed both houses of Congress and was signed into law on December 17, 1973.
 It has been interpreted by every administration since as an outright ban on funding abortions, including cases of rape, incest, and pregnancies that endanger the life of the mother.
 It is applied even to countries where abortion is completely legal.

-Focus
+Effects

 Despite its focus on "abortion as a method of family planning," American global health funding programs, such as USAID, currently interpret the Helms Amendment language to exclude funding for abortion services in cases not connected to family planning, such as rape, incest, or to save the life of the woman.

 The Agency for International Development (AID) halted most abortion related activity due to the passing of the amendment, though they had previously been a very prominent supporter of abortion.
 This left the World Bank and The United Nations Fund for Population Activities as the only publicly open contributions of support.

+The 1984 Mexico City Policy was an expansion of the Helms Amendment's restrictions.
+An executive order first issued by Ronald Reagan, it prohibited spending foreign aid money on any non-governmental organizations that provide services relating to abortions.
+The order was continued or re-instated by all subsequent Republican presidents and rescinded by all Democrats through to Joe Biden.